AldoSuba/docs.buf.build/docs/breaking/overview.md

 - `v\d+p\d+(alpha|beta)\d*`
 - `v\d+test.*`

-For example, if this option is set, these packages are ignored:
+For example, if this option is true, these packages are ignored:

 - `foo.bar.v1alpha`
 - `foo.bar.v1alpha1`